s0912758806p/Grapevine/README.md

 ### GitHub Issues API

-Set the following environment variables in the `.env` file:
+Set the following environment variables in the `.env` file for local development:

 ```
 VITE_GITHUB_REPO_OWNER=your-github-username